Mustafa Abdullatif

-Mustafa Abdullatif (born 15 December 2003) is a professional footballer who plays as a midfielder for 3.
-Liga club Hannover 96 II.
-Born in Germany, he represents the Syria national team.
+Mustafa Abdullatif (born 15 December 2003) is a professional footballer who plays as a midfielder for club Emmen.
+Born in Germany, he plays for the Syria national team.

 Club career

 Abdullatif joined the youth ranks of Hertha BSC from Tennis Borussia Berlin in 2015.
 In 2022, he was promoted to the club's reserve side.
 Over the next two seasons, he made fifty-five appearances for the club, scoring fifteen goals.
 In June 2024, it was announced that he had joined Hannover 96 II of the 3.
 Liga.
 He debuted for the club in the opening match of the 2024–25 season, coming on as a substitute against Erzgebirge Aue.

+On 21 June 2026, Abullatif moved to the Netherlands and signed a two-year contract with Emmen in the second tier.

 International career

 Abdullatif made his senior international debut for Syria on 3 September 2024 in a 2024 Intercontinental Cup match against Mauritius.
 In the match, his shot deflected off of a Mauritius defender and into the net.
 He started the match and played seventy-four minutes of the 2–0 victory.
 Syria went on to win the tournament.
 Previously Abdullatif had made five appearances for the Syria national under-23 team, scoring three goals.
 All three goals of his goals came in a 2024 AFC U-23 Asian Cup qualification win over Brunei.